Skip to content

 4. Thaw Frozen Coils: If you see ice on the indoor coil, keep the system off and allow it to melt naturally.
 Do not try to chip it away.

-If the leak continues after these steps, it's time to call for professional help.
-For comprehensive service, explore our Heat Pump Services in Castle Rock, CO, or schedule your heat pump repair now.
+If the leak continues after these steps, it’s time to call for professional help.
+Our heat pump services hub covers the full range of repair and maintenance options.

-When Should a Castle Pines Homeowner Call a Professional for Heat Pump Water Leak Repair?
+When Should a Castle Pines Homeowner Call a Professional?

 While DIY fixes can handle minor issues, some problems require a professional.
-Call for help with your heat pump leaking water in castle pines, co if you notice any of the following:
+Call for help if you notice any of the following:

 • The Leak Persists: The leak continues after you’ve cleaned the filter and drain line.